A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Conditions for PFM equivalence of a Sigma-Delta modulator under quantizer overload

-It must be noted that the same quantizer overload effect happens in multi-bit Sigma-Delta modulators, except that quantizer saturation only happens for the last LSB of the quantizer range and hence, the dynamic range limitation is down-scaled by the number of bits.
+It must be noted that the same quantizer overload affects multi-bit Sigma-Delta modulators, except that quantizer saturation only happens for the last LSB of the quantizer range and hence, the dynamic range limitation is down-scaled by the number of bits.